 Restaurants in Chelsea NYC

-Chelsea Market – a foodie point of interest
+Chelsea Market – a Foodie Point of Interest in NYC

 Chelsea Market is an adventure in food.
 Taking up an entire city block, this 120-year-old historic building offers 13,000 square feet of food-focused shops, restaurants and food vendors.
 It’s probably the most famous food hall in New York.